EstimatedEst. Read Time: 26 minutes

 BARBELL BENCH PRESS

-This pushing exercise is ideal for building upper body strength, which is one of our main mechanisms of driving growth through overload.
+This pushing exercise is a great upper body strength builder, which is one of our main mechanisms of driving growth through overload.

 Play Button